Tewa language: Verb affixes

-This affixes are used to delineate tense, subject, negation, and emphasis.
+These affixes are used to delineate tense, subject, negation, and emphasis.

 Nouns

-Nouns are divided into two classes: class N, which is affixed with set marker /-n/, and class non-N, which doesn't have this affix.
+Nouns are divided into two classes: class N, which is affixed with set marker /-n/, and class non-N, which does not have this affix.

 Class non-N is the larger of the two, containing almost all nouns in Tewa, which are, for the most part, mono- or di-syllabic.

-Class N nouns are comprised mostly of designations for age-sex differentiation, kinship terms, and forms which translate as pronouns.
+Class N nouns are mostly designations for age-sex differentiation, kinship terms, and forms which translate as pronouns.

-Noun Affixes
+Noun affixes

 All known noun affixes are included in the chart below.

 /-n2/ is different from /-n/ because of the occurrence of /-n2/ with singular, dual, and plural situations involving the same root, which is never the case for /-n/.

 Class Z words

 Class Z words are neither particles, verbs, or nouns.
 They are affixable with suffixes like /-á/, /-ân/, /-bo/, and /-ho'/, /-reʔ/, /-an/, /-we/, and /-ge/, but unlike nouns and verbs they do not occur with the specific affixes which delineate those classes (/wé:-/ or /pi-/ and /-ví/ respectively).

 These compromise words whose English equivalents involve time, location, manner, interrogation, etc.